When you’re living or volunteering in Nicaragua for an entire semester, you have to hike at least one of the 19 volcanoes that call this country home.

-To get an idea of which hikes are available, QuetzalTrekkers or Tierra Tour or your local hostel are good starting points.
+You can also get an idea of which hikes are available through other companies like QuetzalTrekkers or Tierra Tour or your local hostel.
+All are good starting points.
 Different companies advertise different treks, with different perks, for different prices.
 It's good to shop around to find the best fit.

 One More Thing—